-State Route 219 (Kiernan Avenue) and irrigated 10.
-Surrounding land uses and setting: cropland to the north; light industrial uses to the east, south and west; State Route 99 to the west; and City of Modesto to the southeast.
+State Route 219 (Kiernan Avenue) and irrigated cropland to the north; light industrial uses to the east, south and west; State Route 99 to the west; and City of Modesto to the southeast.

-Other public agencies whose approval is required (e.g., permits, financing approval, or participation agreement.): 11.
+11. Other public agencies whose approval is required (e.g., permits, financing approval, or participation agreement.):

-Caltrans

-Stanislaus County Department of Public Works
+Caltrans Stanislaus County Department of Public Works